Add a project manually

 The contract type determines which budgets are applicable and how client invoices are processed.

-6. Select the Issue Date.
+6. Optionally, update the Issue Date.

-The default will be today’s date.
+The default value is today's date.

 9. Select Save & Next.